Food and Drink

 Food and drink must not be consumed in university teaching rooms, workstation rooms (other than designated 'Cyber Cafés'), laboratories, workshops, stairwells or other areas that may present a risk to the consumer, others in the vicinity (e.g. slip hazard if spilled) or damage to equipment.

-Preparation of Food and Drink
+Preparation of Food

 In general, preparation of food for consumption by others as part of a University activity must comply with food hygiene legislation.
 Those undertaking food preparation must have the appropriate level of food hygiene certification and follow appropriate hygiene techniques such as Hazard Analysis Critical Control Point systems.